RunboxScripts/RunboxKeyboardShortcuts/RunboxKeyboardShortcuts.md

 ### Composing

-Note: These commands don't work if the cursor is inside the HTML text editor.
+These commands do not work inside the HTML text editor.

 Shortcut Key 					  | Result
 --------------------------------- | ----------------------